bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 * "Magic: the Gathering" is a collectible, trading card game, with huge tournaments in which people compete against one another using unique card strategies
 * A "Deck" is a player's 60 card strategy, and the player uses this deck in 1-on-1 matches to defeat opponents who also have decks of their own cards
-* Some decks are similar enough in their overarching strategies, like "stall the game out to win later", "win as fast as possible", or "assemble two different cards that work in combination to win the game instantly" that they're categorized into "Archetypes"
+* Some decks are similar enough in their overarching strategies, like "stall the game out to win later" (called "Control"), "win as fast as possible" (called "Aggro"), or "assemble two different cards that work in combination to win the game instantly" ("Combo") that they're categorized into "Archetypes"
 * A deck may only have 4 copies of the same card (unless it's a "Basic Land", but that doesn't matter for this analysis, just assume it's 4)

 ## Why these goals?
 Why do this?